 The Assisted Dying Section 88 Notice User Guide explains the modules and claim processes.
-Details of the modules, including what happens if a practitioner only completes part of a module, are on page five onwards of the Assisted Dying Section 88 Notice User Guide.
+Details of the modules, including what happens if a practitioner only completes part of a module.

-Medical and nurse practitioners working in primary care, private practice and other non-district health board (DHB) settings can receive funding on a fee-for-service basis under the Notice, for the parts of the service they provide.
+Medical and nurse practitioners working in primary care, private practice and other non-region settings can receive funding on a fee-for-service basis under the Assisted Dying Service Notice, for the parts of the service they provide.

 Medical and nurse practitioners must meet all the eligibility criteria in the notice in order to claim.
 These include:

-- completing the required training – the five Providing Assisted Dying Services e-learning modules
+- completing the required training – Providing Assisted Dying Services e-learning modules

-- providing assisted dying services as outlined in Modules 1 to 5 of the Notice
+- providing assisted dying services as outlined in Modules 1 to 5 of the Assisted Dying Service Notice

-- providing services as part of a general practice; private practice; or other non-DHB settings.
+- providing services as part of a general practice; private practice; or other non-Te Whatu Ora setting.

-Appropriately qualified DHB staff can potentially provide the assisted dying service if they wish to and as agreed as part of their DHB role.
-In these situations, the practitioner and the DHB do not receive any additional funding.
-Public hospitals are required to be a facility of last resort for assisted dying under the Crown Funding Agreement.
+Appropriately qualified Hospital based Te Whatu Ora staff can potentially provide the assisted dying service if they wish to and as agreed as part of their hospital based role.
+In these situations, the practitioner and the region do not receive any additional funding.

-Practitioners employed by DHBs may also provide the service as part of their private practice (outside their DHB role).
+Practitioners employed by Te Whatu Ora may also provide the service as part of their private practice (outside their role).
 In these situations, practitioners could access funding under the Notice if they meet the other eligibility requirements.